arago/hiro-client-java/README.md

 * [action-ws](https://core.arago.co/help/specs/?url=definitions/action-ws.yaml)

 The action websocket receives messages from HIRO KIs.
 The project then has to handle those messages and send a response back.

+This library handles the protocol overhead like ACK and NACK messages and persistent storage of messages for consistent communication in the background.

 Receiving and sending of action messages and results should be done asynchronously - which is NOT subject of this library.

 Example skeleton code: